cloudtnt-rcl/RCL.CloudTnT.Express.Guides/credential.md

 # Data Model

-A digital credential has data related to the credential itself, issuer of the credential and the holder of the credential.
-The data model is shown below.
+A digital credential contains data related to the credential itself, issuer of the credential and the holder of the credential.
+The data model is shown below:

 ## AchievementCredential